lbczk/veolia/README.md

 main.py:
 benchmarks some simple linear models.

+local.py:
+local search to optimize directly the cost function (AUC) (didn't function well in the end)

 the data files should be placed in a folder called `data' placed in the working directory. they should be renamed train.csv, test.csv, and output_train.csv